 Brendan Byrnes is a composer, multi-instrumentalist, and mix engineer working in Los Angeles, CA. He has composed, mixed, and produced music for feature length films, commercials, and multi-media productions.
-Byrnes is perhaps best known for his xenharmonic albums Micropangaea (Spectropol Records) and Neutral Paradise (Split-Note Records) and is the leader, vocalist, and guitarist of microtonal psych-pop band ILEVENS.
+Byrnes has released multiple xenharmonic albums, including Micropangaea (Spectropol Records) and Neutral Paradise (Split-Note Records) and is the leader, vocalist, and guitarist of microtonal psych-pop band ILEVENS.
 He has created music for Vice, Google, Maiyet, KCET, Sage Lewis Music (Operator Film Score and Soundtrack), Electronic Countermeasures, and Castledine Music and has also mixed music for Emily Mast, Prudence, Mildred, and Michael Day.
 He has a BFA in Contemporary Writing and Production from the Berklee College of Music and an MFA in Composition from The California Institute of the Arts.

 In addition to his own work mentioned above, his works for string ensemble and orchestra have been performed internationally.
 His String Quartet “Aman” was premiered in 5 cities in Nicaragua including Managua’s National Concert Hall and a composition for full orchestra titled “Chroma” was premiered by the San Francisco Sinfonietta alongside Paul McCartney’s “Oratorio” in San Francisco, California (2011).
 A recent collaborative composition with virtuoso violinist and composer Mark Menzies titled “Swongering Butterfly” was premiered for “Ensemble Sospeso: The Machine Breathes” at the DiMenna Center for Classical Music, NYC.